programmer90000/fitness-logger/docs/screens.md

 ## `app/screens/set-goal`
 The `app/screen/set-goal` directory is used to create a new goal.
 The user is asked to enter a goal name, goal description, start date and end date.
 The user also has the option to enter the date for a notification which reminds the user of this goal

+## `app/screens/settings`
+The `app/screen/settings` directory is used to create a screen containing all of the app settings which the user can modify